Skip to content

-Studies on Talc and Ovarian Cancer
+Studies on talc and ovarian cancer

-Explore the Science
+Explore the science.

 The Nurses’ Health Study (NHS) is the largest women’s health study ever conducted.
 This U.S. government-funded cohort study has looked into risk factors for major chronic diseases in women since 1976.

-in the risk of ovarian cancer
+Showed no overall increase in the risk of ovarian cancer

 24

-year study
+Years study

 78,630